 Receipts such as compensation and insurance receipts should be identified.
 They may not appear in the profit and loss account but may be treated as adjustments to fixed assets accounts that is as credits to those accounts.
 These items need to be identified so that the gross expenditure on the fixed asset account can be reconciled with expenditure claims.
 When such items are identified in the computations by Inspectors dealing with CT they should report them to the Inspector dealing with the particular field or other affected area of claim for consideration.
 Miscellaneous receipts should be reported in a similar fashion (e.g. receipts arising out of exploration or research).

+Top of page

 The reconciliation

 The reconciliation should take account of incomings to identify all receipts and reconcile them to the PRT1.
 In particular S493 adjustments should be recorded between the CT accounts and the PRT returns and tariff receipts and chargeable disposal receipts also need to be identified.